couchbase/couchbase-jvm-clients/README.md

 $ mvn -Dscala.compat.version=2.11 -Dscala.compat.library.version=2.11.12 clean install
 ```

 (The two `mvn` runs are to cross-compile the Scala SDK for Scala 2.11 and 2.12.
-Though note that the 2.11 build is not quite working yet.)

 (You can always go into one of the sub-directories like `core-io` to only build or test an
 individual project.)